Nant de Drance Hydropower Plant: Design

-The power plant will lie in-between both reservoirs and use the pumped-storage hydroelectric method.
-To accomplish this, when energy demand is high, water will be released from the upper reservoir, down a series of 425 m penstocks to the six 150 MW reversible Francis turbine-generators in the power plant.
+The power plant is between both reservoirs and uses the pumped-storage hydroelectric method.
+To accomplish this, when energy demand is high, water is released from the upper reservoir, down a series of 425 m penstocks to the six 150 MW reversible Francis turbine-generators in the power plant.
 The large underground power house measures 194 m long, 52 m high and 32 m wide.
 After generating power, water from the power plant is discharged to the lower reservoir, releasing up to 20 GWh of energy.
 When power demand is low, such as at night, the turbines reverse and water can be pumped back up to the upper reservoir for use during high demand periods.
 As such, it serves as a peaking power plant with 80% efficiency.

-Under the guidance of AF-Consult Switzerland Ltd as general planner, the civil engineering works were carried out by GMI (a joint venture of Marti and Implenia) and the electro-mechanical works are being undertaken by GE Hydro.
+Under the guidance of AF-Consult Switzerland Ltd as general planner, the civil engineering works were carried out by GMI (a joint venture of Marti and Implenia) and the electro-mechanical works were done by GE Hydro.